Homeless shelter: Internal problems in homeless shelters

-There is sometimes corruption and theft by the employees of a shelter as evidenced by a 2011 investigative report by FOX 25 TV in Boston wherein a number of Boston public shelter employees were found stealing large amounts of food over a period of time from the shelter's kitchen for their private use and catering.
-Residents have reported that personal items, such as underwear, were stolen by other residents while they were occupied.
+Corruption is a major issue among homelessness services providers, as homeless services are frequently contracted to outside organizations or neglected by municipal governments.
+Shelter residents can be victims of violence, abuse, and theft at the hands of their fellow residents or employees of the shelter.

 Shelters can become dangerously overcrowded when too many occupants are allowed entry to the shelter.

 Shelters sometimes are unable to meet state standards for occupancy, such as testing fire sprinklers or ensuring that exits are clearly marked.
 In New York City, 2015, the state withheld funding from many shelters which did not meet standards or which had poor conditions.

 Shelter employees are sometimes at risk from violence perpetrated by the residents they are serving.
 In order to address problems faced by employees who are trying to help homeless people in New York, the Department of Homeless Services increased security at some shelters and conducted security assessments of shelters in 2015.
 While many employees of shelters know that there is a risk when working in high-crime neighborhoods or with individuals who are mentally ill, they continue to work at homeless shelters because they feel that they are performing a public service akin to the police or firefighters.